OpenEvalProject/evals/manuscripts/elife-87529/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/87529/elife-87529-fig6-v1.jpg)

 **Figure 6.:** (A) Ocular position and velocity during fixation on the peripheral target in example trials during saline (left panel) and ketamine (right panel) sessions.
 (B) Time course of mean ocular velocity aligned at the time of saline or ketamine injection (monkey P, Y, and B from top to bottom).
 Shades indicate standard error.
 IM and IN indicates intramuscular and intranasal administration, respectively.
-For IM sessions, N=52 (Sal) and 17 (Ket) for monkey P; N=49 (Sal) and 15 (Ket) for monkey Y; N=25 (Sal) and 9 (Ket) for monkey B. For IN sessions, N=23 (Sal) and 13 (Ket) for monkey P; N=16 (Sal) and 10 (Ket) for monkey Y; N=19 (Sal) and 8 (Ket) for monkey B.Figure 6—source data 1.Figure 6B.
+For IM sessions, N=52 (Sal) and 17 (Ket) for monkey P; N=49 (Sal) and 15 (Ket) for monkey Y; N=25 (Sal) and 9 (Ket) for monkey B. For IN sessions, N=23 (Sal) and 13 (Ket) for monkey P; N=16 (Sal) and 10 (Ket) for monkey Y; N=19 (Sal) and 8 (Ket) for monkey B.

 Ketamine’s effects on both ocular nystagmus and negative evaluation of loss peaked and waned away within 1 hr after the injection (Figures 6 and 7).
 Despite the similar time course, further analysis suggested that these two effects were unlikely to be produced by a common mechanism/process.
 Nystagmus tended to cause fixation errors during the pre-feedback waiting period in a small number of trials.
 We found that as the animals owned more tokens and therefore were closer to earning juice reward, fixation errors became less frequent under ketamine (two-way interaction between drug condition and # of owned token in linear regression, t = −3.6, −3.3, and −9.5 for P, Y, and B, respectively, p < 0.001 for all three animals; Figure 8A), suggesting that animals could counter the undesirable effect of ketamine when they had stronger motivation to obtain juice reward.
 However, ketamine-induced modulation of loss evaluation (i.e. reduced probability of choice switch after loss) did not systematically change with animals’ motivation gated by the number of accrued tokens (two-way interaction between drug condition and # of owned tokens in linear regression, p > 0.25 for all three animals; Figure 8B).

 ![Figure 7.](https://cdn.elifesciences.org/articles/87529/elife-87529-fig7-v1.jpg)

 **Figure 7.:** Time course of attenuation in loss evaluation induced by 0.5 mg/kg of intramuscularly (A) and 1 mg/kg of intranasally (B) administered ketamine.
 Regression coefficient reflecting ketamine’s modulation of the effect of each outcome from the previous trial (trial lag 1) is plotted as a function of time relative to the injection.
 Solid (empty) symbols indicate that coefficients are (not) significantly different from zero (t-test, p < 0.05).
 Dotted lines represent standard error obtained from shuffled data (N=1000) between saline and ketamine sessions separately for each outcome.
-For IM sessions, N=52 (Sal) and 12 (Ket) for monkey P; N=49 (Sal) and 15 (Ket) for monkey Y; N=4 (Sal) and 7 (Ket) for monkey B.Figure 7—source data 1.
+For IM sessions, N=52 (Sal) and 12 (Ket) for monkey P; N=49 (Sal) and 15 (Ket) for monkey Y; N=4 (Sal) and 7 (Ket) for monkey B.

 ![Figure 8.](https://cdn.elifesciences.org/articles/87529/elife-87529-fig8-v1.jpg)

 **Figure 8.:** (A) Difference in the rate of fixation break/trial between ketamine and saline sessions is plotted as a function of cumulative number of tokens (as a proxy for time with the satiation effect being controlled).
 Number of tokens owned by the animal at a given trial (asset) is color coded.
 Vertical dotted lines demarcate the latest data point that was included in the linear regression analysis.
 (B) Difference in the probability of choice switch after loss from the previous trial (trial lag 1) between ketamine and saline sessions is plotted as a function of asset at the time of decision.
 Due to limited number of loss trials, analysis was performed after dividing trials into four groups according to asset (0–1, 2, 3, 4).
-N=52 (Sal) and 17 (Ket) for monkey P; N=49 (Sal) and 15 (Ket) for monkey Y; N=25 (Sal) and 9 (Ket) for monkey B.Figure 8—source data 1.
+N=52 (Sal) and 17 (Ket) for monkey P; N=49 (Sal) and 15 (Ket) for monkey Y; N=25 (Sal) and 9 (Ket) for monkey B.

 ## Discussion